Reform and opening up: 1993–2005

 In the 1990s, Deng allowed many radical reforms to be carried out.
+Deng also elevated reformer Zhu Rongji from Party secretary of Shanghai to Vice Premier in 1991, and later into Politburo Standing Committee in 1992.
 In 1993, the National People's Congress adopted the landmark Corporation Law.
 It provides that in state owned enterprises, the state is no more than an investor and controller of stock and assets.
 Pursuant to the Corporation Law, private and foreign investment in such enterprises must be below 49%.
 The law also permitted state firms to declare bankruptcy in the event of business failure.

 In the beginning, Chen supported Deng, carried out and implemented many of the influential reforms that made a generation of Chinese richer.
 But later, Chen realized that the state still needed an active iron hand involvement in the market to prevent the private sector from becoming untamable.
-Chen's criticism of Deng's later economic reforms was widely influential within the Communist Party and was reflected in the policies of China's leaders after Deng.
+Chen's criticism of Deng's later economic reforms was widely influential within the CCP and was reflected in the policies of China's leaders after Deng.
 Chen's theories supported the efforts of Jiang Zemin and Hu Jintao to use state power to provide boundaries for the operation of the market, and to mediate the damage that capitalism can do to those who find it difficult to benefit from the free market.
 Chen's notion of the CPC as a "ruling party" was central to the redefinition of the role of the Party in Jiang Zemin's Three Represents.
 In 2005, on the occasion of the hundredth anniversary of Chen's birth, the Party press published, over the course of several weeks, the proceedings of a symposium discussing Chen's contributions to CCP history, theory and practice.

 Although Deng died in 1997, reforms continued under his handpicked successors, Jiang Zemin and Zhu Rongji, who were ardent reformers who also abided by Chen Yun advice to keep the reforms steady and keep the state still in charge of key areas.
 In 1997 and 1998, large-scale privatization occurred, in which all state enterprises, except a few large monopolies, were liquidated and their assets sold to private investors.
 Between 2001 and 2004, the number of state-owned enterprises decreased by 48 percent.
 During the same period, Jiang and Zhu also reduced tariffs, trade barriers, and regulations; reformed the banking system; dismantled much of the Mao-era social welfare system; forced the Chinese army (PLA) to divest itself of military-run businesses; reduced inflation; and joined the World Trade Organization.
 These moves invoked discontent among some groups, especially laid-off workers of state enterprises that had been privatized.

 The domestic private sector first exceeded 50% of GDP in 2005 and has further expanded since.
-Also in 2005, China was able to surpass Japan as the largest economy in Asia.
+Also in 1999, China was able to surpass Japan as the largest economy in Asia by purchasing power parity (PPP) values.
 However, some state monopolies still remained, such as in petroleum and banking.